 An oversight committee for this.
 An oversight committee for that.
 An Oversight committee for everything and anything.
 When will it end?

 Apparently, the madness with everything and anything pertaining an oversight committee will continue even as a newly proposed oversight committee for the COVID-19 response is argued today amongst elected officials.
-But will such an oversight committee be fair and impartial or will it be one dimensional like those in the past such as what we found pertaining Russian interference in our elections?
+But will such an oversight committee be fair and impartial or will it be one-dimensional like those in the past such as what we found pertaining to Russian interference in our elections?

 Surely, today’s oversight committees have been nothing more but politicized quagmires ensuring the American people have something or someone to be outraged.